Key Takeaways

 • Do I need endorsements for Idaho-specific exposures like borrowed farm equipment or tools stored in vehicles overnight?

-Understanding how much general liability coverage you need depends on your actual exposure.
-A low-risk graphic designer in Coeur d'Alene may find standard limits, while a drilling contractor working on eastern Idaho energy projects may need $2 million per occurrence to meet client requirements.
-Match your limits to your contracts, and choose a payment structure that fits your revenue cycle.
+Figuring out how much general liability coverage you need depends on your actual exposure.
+A low-risk graphic designer in Coeur d'Alene may find standard limits sufficient, while a drilling contractor on eastern Idaho energy projects may need $2 million per occurrence to meet client requirements.
+Match your limits to your contracts and choose a payment structure that fits your revenue cycle.

 2. 2